dieter-wilhelm/apdl-mode/README.md

 ## Command Object Templates and Code Highlighting Example

-You are able to compile your most often used WorkBench / Discovery AIM Command snippets and have them all immediately available in APDL-Mode for inspection and inclusion.
+You are learning and also coding APDL best by example!
+APDL-Mode provides coding examples, here called templates, for the most often used subjects.
+Moreover you are able to compile your own WorkBench / Discovery AIM Command templates and have them all immediately available in APDL-Mode for inspection and inclusion.

+APDL-Mode is helping you with code colourisation to distinguish valid commands, user variables, element names, comments, APDL functions and further subjects.

 Below image shows GNU-Emacs with a ripped off APDL-Mode menu, the APDL variable buffer, the APDL file itself and an APDL template